 Ebola symptoms include fever, headache, muscle pain, weakness, diarrhea, vomiting, stomach pain and unexplained bleeding or bruising.
 Symptoms may appear anywhere from 2 to 21 days after exposure to Ebola, but the average is 8 to 10 days.

 Ebola is spread through direct contact with blood or body fluids of a person who is sick with or has died from Ebola, or from objects contaminated with the virus (needles, medical equipment).
-Ebola is not spread through casual contact, air, water or food grown or legally purchased in the U.S. Ebola can only be spread to others after symptoms begin.
+Ebola is not spread through the air, by water or by food grown or legally purchased in the U.S. Ebola can only be spread to others after symptoms begin.

 Health care providers caring for Ebola patients and family and friends in close contact with an ill person are at highest risk because they may come into contact with blood or body fluids.